 Choreographic Assemblage: r i v e r h o o d

-Some constellations had a structural permanence; some kept where part of the generative flow.
+Some constellations carried a sense of structural permanence; others remained fluid, part of an ongoing generative flow.

 Sabina Holzer (conception)